thomas-maurice/ansible-role-gitea/README.md

 Note: you need Docker installed

 ### Known testing limitations
-As of now, it is mainly validating that the playbook runs, the lint is ok and that type of things, since it runs in Docker we have no way yet to check if the service actually is launched by systemd and so on, this has to be worked on.
+Currently it's mainly validating that the playbook runs, the lint is ok, and that kind of things.
+Since it runs in Docker, we currently have no way to check if the service is actually launched by systemd and so on.
+This has to be worked on.

 ## License
 ```